-PPC stands for pay-per-click, an online advertising system in which advertisers pay for one of their online ads each time a customer clicks.
+PPC stands for pay-per-click, an online advertising system in which advertisers pay for one of their online ads each time a customer clicks on it.
 PPC marketing is an efficient and affordable way to promote your products or services or, if you are in an agency, the products or services of your customers to the most valuable audiences.

 Advertisers can't just spend more on making sure their ads appear more popular than the ads of their rivals.
 Rather, ads are subject to what is known as the Ad Auction, a fully automated procedure used by Google and other significant search engines to determine the significance and legitimacy of advertisements appearing on the resulting websites of their search engines, also recognized as SERPs.

-Although there are lots of metrics to calculate PPC cost, there is one that could do the trick.
-Return of Ad Spend(ROAS): ROAS just PPC revenue minus PPC cost moreover it's usually shown as a percentage result.
+Although there are lots of metrics to calculate PPC cost, there is one that works perfectly.
+Return of Ad Spend(ROAS): ROAS just PPC revenue minus PPC cost.
+Moreover, it's usually shown as a percentage result.
 For example, if your sales from PPC are $1,000, and you paid $500 for PPC click costs, your ROAS would be 100 percent:

 ($1000 profit – $500 cost = $500) / $500 cost = 1.0 = 100%